Mixtoo/flymd/README.en.md

 > 💡 **Advanced Usage**: We recommend [registering a SiliconFlow account](https://cloud.siliconflow.cn/i/X96CT74a) to unlock more powerful top-tier models and higher rate limits.

+## ⚠️ Known Issues (v0.4.0)

+- Library sidebar collapse state is not remembered and always resets to closed on launch
+- After entering Focus Mode the library directory disappears, and the target library must be reselected in Library Management
+- The three WebDAV sync toggles currently default to ON but are expected to default to OFF

 ## 🚀 Getting Started

 ### Installation